benjamindehli/VoltageControlledCassetteOrgan/README.md

 ## Instrument presets

-To ensure optimal performance and flexibility, the library offers two presets: A quite resource-intensive "All Drawbars" preset with 9 drawbars and a "Single Drawbar" preset which conserves resources by playing back fewer samples per key.
+To ensure optimal performance and flexibility, the instrument offers three presets: A quite resource-intensive "All Drawbars" preset with 9 drawbars, a lighter "All Drawbars (Lite)" preset, and a "Single Drawbar" preset which conserves resources by playing back fewer samples per key.
 The "Single Drawbar" preset does however have samples from different drawbars for an extended key range.

 ### All Drawbars